rebecca-earnest/ncov/README.md

 ├── config/
 │ ├── auspice_config.json
 │ ├── cache_coordinates.tsv 	→ TSV file with preexisting latitudes and longitudes
-│ ├── clades.tsv
+│ ├── clades.tsv 			→ TSV file with clade-defining mutations
 │ ├── colour_grid.html 		→ HTML file with HEX colour matrices
-│ ├── dropped_strains.txt
-│ ├── geoscheme.xml 		→ XML file with geographic scheme
+│ ├── dropped_strains.txt	→ TXT file with IDs of sequences to be dropped along the run │ ├── geoscheme.xml 		→ XML file with geographic scheme
-│ ├── keep.txt 			→ TXT file with accession number of genomes to be included in the analysis │ ├── nextstrain.yaml 		→ YAML file used to install dependencies │ ├── reference.gb
+│ ├── keep.txt 			→ TXT file with accession number of genomes to be included in the analysis │ ├── nextstrain.yaml 		→ YAML file used to install dependencies │ ├── reference.gb 		→ GenBank file with the reference genome
-│ └── remove.txt 		→ TXT file with IDs of genomes to be removed
+│ └── remove.txt 		→ TXT file with IDs of genomes to be removed prior to the run │
-│
 ├── pre-analyses/
 │ ├── gisaid_cov2020_sequences.fasta 	→ FASTA file with latest genomes from GISAID